 Smiles are contagious.
 So are poor attitudes and negative thoughts.

-Unhappiness from even a small percentage of your employees can easily spread across your organization, resulting in the extremely costly consequences of higher turnover, lower productivity, a negative brand image, and unsatisfied customers.
+Unhappiness from even a small percentage of your employees can easily spread across your organization, resulting in the extremely costly consequences of higher turnover, lower productivity, a negative brand image or dissatisfied customers.
 Employees must have a way to constructively express their discontent and know that the company cares about what they have to say.

-A retailer with 37,000 employees across 300 stores found that the 25% of stores with the highest employee engagement scores ended the year almost 14% over their profit budget, while the lowest 25% collectively missed their profit goals by 30%*.
+A retailer with 37,000 employees across 300 stores found that the 25 percent of stores with the highest employee engagement scores ended the year almost 14 percent over their profit budget, while the lowest 25 percent collectively missed their profit goals by 30 percent*.

 Other research suggests that these figures are extremely conservative.
-Sibson & Company, a human capital consulting firm, reports that the costs of turnover are closer to 150 percent of the leaving employee's annual salary when factoring in the company’s handicapped ability to keep current customers, attract new ones, increase productivity or pursue growth opportunities.
-Sibsom & Company projects that the cost to recoup the loss from just one crew member in a fast food restaurant requires the sales of an additional 7,613 children's combo meals at $2.50 each, while a clothing store must sell almost 3,000 pairs of khakis at $35 to recoup the loss of one sales clerk*.
+Sibson & Company, a human capital consulting firm, reports that the costs of turnover are closer to 150% of the leaving employee's annual salary when factoring in the company’s handicapped ability to keep current customers, attract new ones, increase productivity, or pursue growth opportunities.
+Sibsom & Company projects that the cost to recoup the loss from just one crew member in a fast food restaurant requires the sales of an additional 7,613 children's combo meals at $2.50 each, while a clothing store must sell almost 3,000 pairs of khakis at $35 to recoup the loss of one sales clerk

 The good news is that turnover can be reduced dramatically, and we can help.

 For example, if your direct manager gives you clear expectations, recognizes your accomplishments, values your opinions, and genuinely seems to care about your well-being, you are significantly more likely to feel positive and loyal toward your company AND motivated to do a great job.